Larne move top and Carrick shock Coleraine

 Larne win derby at Inver

-Larne remain unbeaten this season after overcoming a stubborn Ballymena side at Inver Park.
+Larne remain unbeaten this season after overcoming a stubborn Ballymena side.

 The champions struggled to make an impact in the first half, but a Lee Bonis header three minutes after the break broke the deadlock.